xn4k/SleepScript/README.md

 Cancel: CTRL+C  or from another window: shutdown /a
 ```

+## 🧪 Testing

+The script targets Windows' Command Prompt.
+To verify it manually:

+1. Open `cmd.exe` on a Windows machine.
+2. Run `sleep.bat` (double-clicking works too).
+3. Provide a small value such as `1` to confirm the countdown and the system `shutdown /t` timer are set.
+4. Cancel the timer with `CTRL+C` or by opening another Command Prompt window and entering `shutdown /a`.

+Automated testing is not available for Batch files in this repository, and the script cannot be executed on non-Windows environments such as this Linux container.

 ## 🔍 Check or cancel the timer

 You can check or cancel the active shutdown timer anytime in another Command Prompt window: